evelynfoy/animal-hostel/README.md

 ## Testing
 - The complete testing details are contained [here](docs/testing.md "testing").
 - During testing I discovered that my development db.sqlite3 database had been accidentally pushed to github.
-  I immediately added it into .gitignore to prevent this re-ocurring, removed it from github using the `git rm -r --cached *.sqlite3` command,
+  I immediately added it into .gitignore to prevent this re-occurring, removed it from github using the `git rm -r --cached *.sqlite3` command,
-  commited and pushed this to github/heroku and recycled the API Keys.
+  committed and pushed this to github/heroku and recycled the API Keys.
 - The results of running my automatic tests are [here](docs/images/AutomaticTests.jpg "tests")
 - The branches created for this implementation have not been deleted as they normally would to demonstrate their use in the project.